-There is no cure for Parkinson's disease.
-However, treatment can help control your symptoms.
+There is no cure for Parkinson disease, but treatment can help control your symptoms.

 You may also need to take medicines to help with:

-Parkinson’s medicines can cause severe side effects.
-They may include:
+Parkinson medicines can cause severe side effects, including:

 As the disease gets worse, symptoms such as stooped posture, frozen movements, and speech problems may not respond to the medicines.